addycarroll/TdGD-Population-80-GWAS/README.md

 - INPUT:
   - Within-environment BLUEs from step 2.2
   - Combined BLUP table from step 2.3
-- OUTPUT: Multiple linear regression results for GFP$\sim$HD+SD and PQS~GP+SRC, both using BLUPs and BLUEs
+- OUTPUT: Multiple linear regression results for GFP ~ HD + SD and PQS ~ GP + SRC, both using BLUPs and BLUEs
 - For each environment and for across-environment BLUPs, for each derived trait, runs a multiple linear regression model using component traits:
   - Subsets BLUE and BLUP datasets to only records containing non-missing values for each derivative and component trait
   - Runs regression model, aggregates results (BLUP and BLUE models)